juancarlospaco/faster-than-csv/README.md

 **Description:**
 Takes a path of a CSV file string, process CSV and returns a Valid XML string.
+Output is guaranteed to be always Valid XML.

 **Arguments:**
 - `csv_file_path` path of the CSV file, `str` type, required, must not be empty string.